lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 Merge Job will create a project on read the docs if none exist.
 Merge Job will assign a project as a subproject of the master project.
 Merge job will trigger a build to update docs.
+Merge job will change the default version if needed.

 Macros
 ======